shilpipaul09/Pipeline/readme.md

-# Updated on Sep 18 to Initiate Build Process
+# Updated on Sep 18 to Initiate Build Processes